Vox AC30: copper panels

 Serial number 12028 T - currently in the UK

 Sold in Manchester - by J. Reno and Co.
 Ltd (Oxford Street) - in late May 1964.
 Total hire purchase price was £156 and 5 shillings - a deposit of £31 and 5 shillings and 100 weekly payments of £1 and 5 shillings were envisaged.
-The first payment was due on 3rd June.
+Initial payment made on 27th May 1964, the next "the first rental" due on 3rd June.
 Eleven payments were made of varying amounts through to early November 1964, at which point the amp had been paid for.

 Serial number 12069 T - currently in the USA